 What Is The Difference Between A Chiropractor And A Physiotherapist?

+Nervous system.
 Chiropractors also recognize that your nervous system controls everything in your body, from your muscles to your organs, from your head to your toes.
-By reducing your spinal tension, this reduces the stress on your nervous system and improves your body’s ability to function and heal.
+By reducing your spinal tension, this reduces the stress on your nerves which then improves the ability of your body to function and heal.

 A typical session with your physiotherapist is between 30 to 60 minutes.